More

 How did it all get started?

-During Cold War, The US government was paranoid and thought that the Soviet and Korean governments were brainwashing their prisoners by using techniques such as mind control.
-They wanted to interrogate their own prisoners and find out more about Soviet spies in the country, along with other sensitive information.
+During the Cold War, The US government was paranoid and thought that the Soviet and Korean governments were brainwashing their prisoners by using techniques such as mind control.
+They wanted to interrogate their prisoners and find out more about Soviet spies in the country, along with other sensitive information.

-Project MKUltra, Another name of Human Experimentation.
+Project MKUltra, Another name for Human Experimentation.

 The biggest ethical concern was that this project involved human experimentation.
 Although a lot of other projects work on humans, the subjects are usually aware of what is happening.
 However, most of the people involved in MKUltra were unaware that they were test subjects.
-The subjects were exposed to a lot of things in order to alter their way of thinking or induce mind control.
+The subjects were exposed to a lot of things to alter their way of thinking or induce mind control.
 This included drugs such as LSD, deprivation of senses, hypnosis, isolation, and various forms of torture including verbal and sexual abuse.

 Administration of Drugs

-Dr Sidney Gottlieb, the chemist who oversaw this experiment believed that LSD could be used for covert operations by giving it to high ranking officials in meetings etc. Some notable and influential people also participated in these trials with their consent.
-This includes Ken Kesey, the author of One Flew Over the Cuckoo’s Nest and singer-songwriter Robert Hunter.
+Dr Sidney Gottlieb, the chemist who oversaw this experiment believed that LSD could be used for covert operations by giving it to high-ranking officials in meetings, etc. Some notable and influential people also participated in these trials with their consent.
+This includes Ken Kesey, the author of One Flew Over the Cuckoo’s Nest, and singer-songwriter Robert Hunter.

-Other drugs such as heroin, psilocybin, cannabis and morphine were also used.
+Other drugs such as heroin, psilocybin, cannabis, and morphine were also used.
 One experiment involved injecting barbiturates in one arm, and amphetamines in the other, and then interrogating the subject.

-Experiments in Canada a British psychiatrist Donald Ewen Cameron for this purpose.
+Experiments in Canada by a British psychiatrist Donald Ewen Cameron for this purpose.
 He performed a lot of illegal experiments on patients who used to consult him for minor issues such as anxiety or postpartum depression.
 He would put the subjects in a drug-induced coma and play a tape containing repetitive ideas.
 Besides drugs, he used electroconvulsive therapy and methods of torture on the subjects as well.
 Some participants have claimed that they were also sexually abused during the trials.

 Deaths Cases

 Since most records of this project were destroyed, the number of deaths caused by it may never be known.
 However, there are a few noted deaths related to it.
-The most famous of these is Frank Olson, a biochemist, and researcher in the US army.
+The most famous of these is Frank Olson, a biochemist, and researcher in the US Army.

 He was given LSD without his knowledge, and a week later he committed suicide.
 He exited the window of his hotel room, falling thirteen floors down to his death.
 His family, however, asked for another autopsy which indicated injuries on his body.
 They suspected that he was assassinated by the CIA.